 Chris finds his work defending members of Her Majesty’s Armed Forces in Courts Martial particularly rewarding.
-His recent instructions include conspiracy to commit sexual assault by penetration, causing GBH on a fellow marine, disobeying direct orders and being unfit for armed duty through alcohol.
+He has successfully acted in cases including conspiracy to commit sexual assault by penetration (his client pleaded to a military charge); causing GBH on a fellow marine (his client was not immediately imprisoned and maintained his employment in the army); disobeying direct orders and being unfit for armed duty through alcohol.

 Chris also has experience in parole hearings, adjudications and other aspects of prison law.
 Please contact his clerks for any additional information.

 (See below for cases invoving rape and other sexual offences)

 - R v C – FRAUD – Wood Green Crown Court.
 A documents heavy prosecution of a young male convicted of possession of multiple articles to be used in the course of or in connection with fraud.
 The case involved a concentrated anaylsis of forensic downloads of laptops.

 - Rv G – FIREARMS – Snaresbrook Crown Court.
 Successful prosecution of a Trident investigation which discovered a sawn-off shotgun loaded with compatible ammunition, carefully wrapped and stowed in a barbeque in the defendant’s garden.
 The issue was duress which, following advice and further enquiry, was disproved.
 The defendant tendered a guilty plea on full facts (following several tendered bases of plea) and received an above mandatory minimum sentence of 6 years.